 The training program embraces both purebred and mixed-breed dogs and is fun, rewarding, and useful.
 It encourages owners to have a better and richer relationship with their dogs.
 The program also enhances community awareness of responsible dog ownership and the numerous benefits associated with dog ownership.
-More details on the 12 steps can be found here.

 How can I become a Canine Good Neighbour?

 This is the best part...you and your dog won't be the only ones to benefit from participation in a local Canadian Kennel Club approved Canine Good Neighbour Test; communities across the country will learn more and have an ever increasing respect for dog owners and their companions because of the participation of responsible dog owners.

 If you are interested in participating with your dog and obtaining a CGN certification, you should first obtain a copy of the Participants Handbook from the CKC order desk at 1-800-250-8040 or review online here.
 You and your dog can then prepare prior to the event in your community.
 You should register directly with the host organization.
 You'll be awarded a certificate if your dog earns a "Pass", if not... simply spend more time working with your pet in the areas identified by your evaluator and then visit another testing in the future.